COMPETITIVE GOVERNANCE

 The Law Enforcement Authorization (LEA) Sector is established.

-The purpose of the Law Enforcement Authorization Sector is to authorize and remove authorization for everyone with inherent governmental authority within Sectors 11, 12, 13, 14, and 15.
+The purpose of the Law Enforcement Authorization Sector is to authorize and revoke authorization for all individuals and businesses that have inherent governmental authority within Sectors 11, 12, 13, 14, and 15.

 The LEA Sector has Original-Authority at the Sector Board level.

-The LEA Sector Board must ensure law enforcement officers respect the people's civil liberties to be secure in their persons, houses, papers, records, documents, effects, along with all civil liberties as defined by Rating Floors.
+The LEA Sector Board must ensure that law enforcement officers respect the people's civil liberties, including the right to be secure in their persons, houses, papers, records, documents, and effects, as defined by Rating Floors.

-The LEA Sector authorizes with a 70% vote and repeals authorization with a 40% vote; the Sector 13 Rating System must have a Rating Floor to ensure suitable staffing of people with inherent governmental authority.
+The LEA Sector authorizes with a 70% vote and repeals authorization with a 40% vote; the Sector 13 Rating System must include a Rating Floor to ensure appropriate staffing of individuals with inherent governmental authority.

 The LEA executive leader has the authority to direct all law enforcement regarding the enforcement of an unacceptance of the repeal of law enforcement authority.

-The CRA's within the LEA Sector is responsible for law enforcement academies proportional to their membership; this clause includes similar academies for the entire Violent Crime Mitigation System and a narrowly focused educational mission starting at 13 years of age.
+The CRAs within the LEA Sector are responsible for law enforcement academies proportional to their membership; this clause includes similar academies for the entire Violent Crime Mitigation System and a narrowly focused educational mission starting at age 13.

-A 70% vote of the Sector 13 Sector Board is required to restrict weapons based on negative externalities; a 40% vote lifts the restriction; using these percentages, the Sector 13 Sector Board must create a ranked scale of weapon restrictions based on age, training, violent criminal convictions, mental illness, and other relevant factors.
+A 70% vote of the Sector 13 Sector Board is required to impose weapon restrictions based on negative externalities; a 40% vote lifts or curtails them.
+Using these percentages, the Sector 13 Sector Board must establish a ranked scale of weapon restrictions based on age, training, violent criminal convictions, mental illness, weapon magnitude, and other relevant factors.

 The right to own, purchase, possess, and carry weapons in public places is an individual civil liberty.